-Limited amounts of need based financial aid are available for students enrolled in the UVM Graduate College.
-Much of the available aid consists of low interest student loans, repayable after graduation or withdrawal from the University.
+Federal education loans are the primary sources of financial assistance for graduate students.
+Visit www.uvm.edu/sfs for detailed information about financial aid programs.
 Those students with financial need who do not receive supplemental assistance in the form of assistantships or fellowships may find that their need based financial assistance is insufficient to meet their entire cost of attendance.
 It is important, therefore, for graduate students to fully assess their costs and resources before making a final decision about attendance.

-The University provides, through the Office of Student Financial Services, long-term loans and /or work study jobs for students based upon demonstrated need remaining after all assistantships, fellowships, traineeships, tuition grants, and any other sources of financial assistance are considered.
-Eligibility for financial aid is contingent upon:
+Eligibility for federal financial aid is determined by Student Financial Services based upon demonstrated need remaining after all assistantships, fellowships, traineeships, tuition grants, and any other sources of financial assistance are considered.
+Students must meet core eligibility requirements for federal student aid including: